54 Fun Baby Shower Games

 What you'll need:

-• Pens and paper for each guest, or
+A pen and paper (for each guest), or

 This baby shower standby is always a hit.
-Before beginning the game, ask the mum-to-be to reveal her anticipated due date.
-Remind everyone that only 5 percent of babies are born exactly on their due date!
+Before beginning the game, ask the parent(s)-to-be to reveal their anticipated due date.
+Remind everyone that only 5% of babies are born exactly on their due date!
 Then, ask each guest to predict the day and the time the baby will be born, and write their prediction on the paper or calendar.
 You can promise to give a prize to each person who picks the correct day and also to the person who most closely picks the time.
 Don't forget to send those prizes out after the baby is born.

 This game is a winner for baby showers.
 It touches on everyone’s favourite subject: pop culture!
-Have fun finding out which guest is most clued in when it comes to celeb gossip!
+Have fun finding out which guest is most clued-up when it comes to celeb gossip!

 What you'll need:

-• Name tags with the names of famous parents printed on each
+Name tags with the names of famous parents printed on each (one for each guest).

 How to play:

-Before your guests arrive, write or print the names of some famous parents onto name tags for each guest.
+Before your guests arrive, write or print the names of some famous parents (e.g. Victoria Beckham, Kate Middleton, etc) onto name tags for each guest.
 You could choose a category like mothers in fiction, parents from current or classic TV programmes or films, or anything you wish.
 When your guests arrive, attach a name tag to the back of each guest, without letting the guest see the name.
-Ask everyone to walk around and ask ‘Yes’ or ‘No’ questions of the other guests to figure out whose name is on her back.
-It’s a great icebreaker, and it may help guests who aren’t acquainted find some common ground.
+Ask everyone to walk around and ask ‘Yes’ or ‘No’ questions of the other guests to figure out whose name is on their back.
+It’s a great icebreaker, helping guests who may not know each other to get talking.

 What you'll need: